davidrhoden/davidrhoden-basic-netlify/timeline/unimog-feb-20-2022.md

 ---
 title: finally finished this painting of a Unimog.
 date: 2022-02-20T11:00:00.000Z
-summary: The more I worked on it the simpler I made it.
 excerpt: The more I worked on it the simpler I made it.
 image: /static/img/paintings/unimog-feb-20-2022.jpg
 tags: